Top 12 Medieval Bridges

 Length: 1,693 feet (516 meters) Year Constructed: 1357 River: Vltava

 The Charles Bridge, named for the ruler who built it, King Charles IV, is one of Prague’s many attractions.
 The bridge connects the old town of Prague with the new town and Prague Castle.
 Construction began in 1357 but continued for centuries as the bridge was altered and updated, including the statues that decorate the bridge today.
-The towers located at either end of the bridge are built with Gothic Architecture and were used to collect tolls from anyone crossing the bridge.
+The towers located at either end of the bridge were designed in the Gothic Style and were used to collect tolls from anyone crossing the bridge.
 The overall construction, like most bridges from this era, is made up of stone arches supporting a flat roadway.
 Today, the bridge has been pedestrianized and is typically full of people crossing at all times of the day.

 2. Ponte Vecchio – Florence, Tuscany, Italy